edibotopic/simple-random-walker/README.md

 - No collisions are implemented so that walker can run off the screen (intentional)
 - The name of the walker may overlap with generated patterns (intentional)
-- Player cannot generate image file from generated patterns (unintentional)
+- Player cannot easily take screenshot of pattern outside of Pico-8 (unintentional)

 ## To-do